AlexandriaMG/My-Vegan-Meal-Prep-System/README.md

 Main_Source: the name of the cookbook or blog
 Sub_Source: the page number or weblink
 Ingredients: a list of the ingredients in the recipe with the amount in parentheses
-Cooktime: the complete time in minutes it takes the make the recipe (does not include soak or rest times)
+Cooktime: the complete time in minutes it takes the make the recipe
 Cuisine: culture who the recipe is inspired by
 Type: the type of recipe is, (ex.
 Salad, Soup, Entree, Breakfast, Dessert)
 Gluten-Free: recipe does not include gluten, 0-no and 1-yes